My Top Seven Killer Tips for Jobseekers

 4) Reduce Self-Promotion

-Instead of promoting yourself, you should promote other people’s work.
-If you help others you will not come across as a big-headed egomaniac, but as someone who cares about people.
+Instead of promoting yourself, you should encourage other people’s work.
+If you help others, you will not come across as a big-headed egomaniac but as someone who cares about people.
 There is a point where you can also show your work, but it needs to be in the context of solving a problem for your followers.
-For example, they might need a checklist or a how-to guide that you can provide when you often hear them ask you the same questions.
+For example, they might need a checklist or a how-to guide you can provide when you often hear them ask you the same questions.
 I read that there is an 80/20-rule where 80% of the posts should be valuable content, and 20% you should promote your brand.
 So, in the case of your brand, you should talk about your work, what you have achieved, and other stuff related to your greatness for about 20% of your posts.

 5) Curate Content